• Skip to primary navigation

 Some of the greatest benefits of reading on a Kindle are the same whether you end up buying the Paperwhite or the Oasis:

-2. Awesome build in light for reading in the dark:
+2. Awesome built in light for reading in the dark

 Should I buy a Kindle Paperwhite?